The JJN Bifacial 200W Solar Panel is our cheapest per watt pick, and we rate it 80 out of 100.

 Ease of Use

-The standard IP67 solar connectors wired straight into my charge controller and an existing panel string.
+Standard IP67 solar connectors wire straight into a charge controller or an existing panel string.

 No adapters needed, which is exactly what you want up on a roof.